Suppose that the file "death-list-5.rkt" contains

 The "kiddo.rkt" example illustrates how the format for printing a result value can depend on the main module of a program instead of the language that is used to implement it.

-Unlike the syntax-coloring property of a language (as described in Source-Handling Configuration), the run-time configuration is a property of a module per se as opposed to a property of the source text representing the module.
-For that reason, the run-time configuration for a module needs to be available even if the module is compiled to bytecode form and the source is unavailable.
-Therefore, run-time configuration cannot be handled by the get-info function we’re exporting from the language’s parser module.
+Unlike the syntax-coloring property of a language (as described in Source-Handling Configuration), the result-value format is a property of a module (via its language) as opposed to a property of the module’s source text.
+That is, the run-time configuration for a module should be available even if the module is compiled to bytecode form and the source is unavailable.
+Due to this difference, language properties such as run-time configuration are not reported via a get-info function that exported from the language’s parser module, but instead through a separate module whose name is attached to the syntax object for a parsed module form.

 Going back to the literal language (see Source-Handling Configuration), we can adjust the language so that directly running a literal module causes it to print out its string, while using a literal module in a larger program simply provides data without printing.
-To make this work, we will need an extra module.
-(For clarity here, we will implement this module as a separate file.
-But it could equally well be a submodule of an existing file.)
+To make this work, we will need three extra module files:

-Then the "literal/show.rkt" module must provide the show-enabled parameter and show function:
+Finally, the "literal/runtime-config.rkt" module must provide the show-enabled parameter and show function:

 With all of the pieces for literal in place, try running the following variant of "tuvalu.rkt" directly and through a require from another module: